Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-You should also write to the Stamp Duty Land Tax Office to cancel a duplicate return, which should include all the right and wrong UTRNs.
+You should also write to the Stamp Duty Land Tax office to cancel a duplicate return.
+You should include all the right and wrong UTRNs.

-HMRC will confirm the amendment and tell you if you need to take any further action.
+HMRC will tell you if you need to take any further action.

-- send a new SDLT1 and file a new return with the correct information
+- submit a new SDLT return with the correct information

-Amend a return when HMRC open a formal enquiry
+Amend a return when HMRC opens a formal enquiry

-You can still amend your return after HMRC has started a compliance check but your amendment cannot take effect until after the check is finished.
+You can still amend your return after HMRC has started a compliance check.
+Your amendment cannot take effect until after we’ve finished the check.

-If HMRC find that your return is incorrect, you’ll be told how to amend it.
-HMRC will take into account any amendment you’ve already asked for.
+If your return is incorrect, we’ll tell you how to amend it.
+We’ll take into account any amendment you’ve already asked for.